ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

 ---
-title: Ethereum 2.0 Phases - EthHub
+title: Ethereum upgrades - EthHub

-description: A guide to the phases and implementation plans of Ethereum 2.0.
+description: A guide to the roadmap and implementation plans of major Ethereum upgrades.
 ---

-# Ethereum 2.0 Phases
+# Ethereum Upgrades

-_As Ethereum 2.0 is in heavy research and development, this page may become outdated spontaneously.
+_As current Ethereum upgrades are in heavy research and development, this page may become outdated spontaneously.
 It is kept up to date on a best-effort basis.
-Last updated 16th of November, 2019._
+Last updated February, 2021._

 This page is also available in [German](eth-2.0-phases-german.md) and [Portuguese](eth-2.0-phases-portuguese.md).

 ## Introduction

-Ethereum's major network upgrade, dubbed Ethereum 2.0, Eth2 or Serenity, will bring with it Sharding, Proof of Stake, a new virtual machine \(eWASM\) and more.
-It’s important to understand that this upgrade will not take place at a single point in time - instead, it will be rolled out in phases.
+Ethereum's major network upgrades (previously collectively called Ethereum 2.0) will bring a Proof of Stake consensus mechanism, sharding chains, and more improvements along the way.
+It’s important to understand that these will not take place at a single point in time - instead, it will be rolled out in multiple upgrades.
 This document attempts to be a reference point for these phases and what each one includes.
 ## Design Goals

-Ethereum researcher Danny Ryan has [stipulated](https://github.com/ethereum/eth2.0-specs#design-goals) 5 distinct design goals for Ethereum 2.0:
+Ethereum researcher Danny Ryan has [stipulated](https://github.com/ethereum/consensus-specs#design-goals) 5 distinct design goals for Ethereum 2.0:

 * **Decentralization:** to allow for a typical consumer laptop with O(C) resources to process/validate O(1) shards (including any system level validation such as the beacon chain).
 * **Resilience:** to remain live through major network partitions and when very large portions of nodes go offline.